sachhg/pgpilot/README.md

 Read replicas scale reads, but they lag.
 The moment you route a read to a replica you risk a *read-your-writes* violation: a user updates their profile, the next page load lands on a replica that has not yet replayed that write, and they see stale data.
-The usual mitigation — "only send reads to a replica when its lag is low" — is probabilistic.
+The usual mitigation ("only send reads to a replica when its lag is low") is probabilistic.
 It reduces the odds of a stale read; it does not eliminate them.

 ## What pgpilot is